-In Europe, Black History Month is marked annually in October - particularly in Ireland, the Netherlands and the United Kingdom - to celebrate Black lives and communities, highlighting the achievements of People of Colour throughout history and in the present.
-Black History Month is also a month of discussion, debate and protest, bringing challenges that face Black communities to light and campaigning for equal rights, opportunities, and representation.
+In October each year, Black History Month is marked in some European countries to celebrate and highlight the lives and the achievements of Black people throughout history and in the present.
+It is also a month of discussion, reflection and campaigns which bring challenges faced by Black communities to light.

-Our plans for Black History Month are part of our wider organisational effort to be more inclusive and diverse.
+Our plans for Black History Month are part of our wider efforts across our Initiative to be more inclusive and diverse.
 We want to give more space to the narratives of underrepresented groups, in order to become more representative of the society in which we live.
 Find out more about the work being done towards this at the Europeana Foundation.

 We want to support cultural heritage institutions to get involved in Black History Month, and we can help to share your work and content in a number of ways.
+We're particularly interested in hearing about stories or projects from southern, eastern and central Europe.
 If you would like to get involved, you can:

 Write an editorial piece which highlights Black history for the Europeana website or recommend historical Black European figures we could feature.
 You are welcome to share images and objects from your own collections.

 Tell us about your plans for Black History Month so that we can explore ways to support and align them with our activities.

 Share your own work through Europeana Pro.
 Is your organisation mainly focused on Black history or running projects and exhibitions to highlight it?
 Let us interview you and raise awareness about the importance and challenges of making Black history accessible.

 'Take over' our instagram account by sharing stories from your institution.